Ashad001/GeometryHorizon/README.md

-# GeometricAnalyzer
+# Geometric Analyzer

-GeometricAnalyzer provides implementations of four different algorithms for finding the convex hull of a set of points in a 2D plane.
+Geometric Analyzer provides implementations of four different algorithms for finding the convex hull of a set of points in a 2D plane.
 The convex hull is the smallest convex polygon that encloses all the given points.
 The implemented algorithms include Jarvis March, Graham Scan, Quick Hull, and Brute Force approach.

 ## Features